Salllym/Covid-19-Visualization-Dashboard/README.md

 2. Contains a dropdown menu on the right of the navbar named "More Covid-19 Data" that provides links to the CDC Covid-19 Data Tracker and WHO Covid-19 Dashboard websites.
 3. Descriptive titles
 4. Button that scrapes data from CDC website when clicked on
 5. The plots/visualizations
-6. Map control feature for users to select which view they want to see on the maps
-7. Button that provides a link to the Global_Covid19_Data page
+6. Button that provides a link to the Global_Covid19_Data page
-8. Responsive (using media queries)
+7. Responsive (using media queries)

 ![website](Images/website.png)